 The advantage of a faux stain is that it has no fumes and can be used in a non-ventilated area.
 You also have more control with the color selection because you can basically use any acrylic craft paint to make a stain with.

 There are several methods that can be used to create faux stain.
-All you have to do is dilute your choice of acryllic craft paint using a Gel Stain Medium, Acryllic Varnish or plain water.
-I have tried all three but Acryllic Varnish works best.
-Gel Stain Mediums and Acryllic Varnish can be found at your local craft store.
+All you have to do is dilute your choice of acrylic craft paint using a Gel Stain Medium, Acrylic Varnish or plain water.
+I have tried all three but Acrylic Varnish works best.
+Gel Stain Mediums and Acrylic Varnish can be found at your local craft store.

 Acrylic Varnish has the right consistency to dilute craft paint and will apply evenly to your floors.
 I suggest a Gloss Interior Varnish.
-The gloss will add extra shine to your floors and because it's an interior varnish, you do not have to worry about it getting on your hands as it cleans up with water.
+The gloss will add extra shine to your floors and because it's an interior varnish, it is water soluble for easy clean up.

 Just like polyurethane, Acrylic Gloss Varnish is clear and will add shine to your floors.
 If you used varnish to make your faux stain, you still have to give your floors two coats of varnish after the stain is dry.
 Always allow for varnish to completely dry between coats.
 If the varnish is not allowed to dry, it will develop a white film that can not be removed.